kacesensitive/natpad/README.md

-#NatPad
+# NatPad

-This web-app is meant to help the D/deaf and hard of hearing community communicate with people who do not know ASL.
+This web-app is meant to help the d/Deaf and hard of hearing community communicate with people who do not know ASL.
 Essentially a lightweight digital replacement for carrying a notepad.

-wip

-bugs

-- canned text id's
-- font size bug